Addvilz/gullveig/docs/docs/setup/upgrading.md

 - Agents are guaranteed compatible with reporting servers equal or newer than the agent version, within the same major version.
 - Reporting server is guaranteed compatible with agents equal or older than the server version, within the same major version.
-- Gullveig web user interface is guaranteed compatible with the same reporting server version.
+- Gullveig web user interface is guaranteed to be compatible with the same reporting server version.

 Simplifying, new servers support older agents within the same major version, but new agents are not guaranteed to be compatible with old servers.
 Web user interface version must match the reporting server version.

 For example, server with version `0.1.5` is compatible with agents `0.1.5` or older.
-Agent with version `0.1.5` is compatible with servers up to, but excluding version `1.0.0`.
-Web user interface version `0.1.5` is only compatible with reporting server version `0.1.5`.
+Agent with version `0.1.5` is guaranteed compatible with servers up to, but excluding version `1.0.0`.
+Web user interface version `0.1.5` is only guaranteed compatible with reporting server version `0.1.5`.

+As a general rule, backwards incompatible changes will be kept to the absolute minimum.
+Fundamental changes to the platform will always result in a major release.